zhuzemin/e-hentai_preference_push/README.md

-# e-hentai Preference Push

 Compatibility:
 Firefox/Chrome,
 Greasemonkey/Tampermonkey

-the script will record your viewed Tag, when you press Button "You may like", will show Gallery with contain your favorite Tag.
+the script will record your visit Tag, when you press Button "You may like", will show gallery contain your favorite Tag.

-you can set Blacklist, then the Tag in side Blacklist will, not be factor for Recommend.
+you can set Blocklist, then the tag in Blocklist will not be factor for recommend.

-view more Gallery, then Recommend will be more accurate.
+view more gallery, then recommend will be more accurate.

 ![effect](https://github.com/zhuzemin/e-hentai_preference_push/raw/master/Screenshot-2020-1-12.jpg)